-Grantee must develop or use evaluation tools and measures mutually agreed with EDD, to determine the effectiveness of the services targeted to the MSFWs.
+Grantees must develop mutually agreed upon evaluation measures to determine the effectiveness of the radio and media outreach strategy targeted to the MSFWs.
 Evaluation components will include qualitative, as well as quantitative analyses of the project.

 Closeout

 Grantees must submit closeout reports due no later than 60 days following the end of the current contract, August 29, 2022.
 Closeout of the project occurs when the operational date of the project expires and all invoices have been submitted.